Legal

 1. Description and scope of data processing

 Each time our website is accessed, our system automatically collects data and relevant information from the computer system of the calling device.
+The following data is collected:

 • Information about the browser type and the version used